University of Kent: Student housing

+Postgraduate rooms are available at Darwin College, Darwin Houses, Keynes College and Woolf College.

+Accessible rooms are available in Giles Court, Keynes Flats, Park Wood Flats (Kemsdale Court), Turing Flats, Tyler Court and Woolf College.

 Student media

 CSR 97.4FM

 University of Kent and Canterbury Christ Church University, as well as their associated Students' Unions, fund Canterbury's only student and community radio station: CSR 97.4FM.
 The radio station broadcasts from studios at both universities 24 hours a day, with live broadcasting from 7 am – 12 am.
 CSR 97.4FM replaced UKC Radio, the original student-run radio station at the university.

 InQuire

 The university has a student newspaper named InQuire and an online news website InQuire Media (launched in January 2008).
-The newspaper is published every two weeks and is edited by a group of student volunteers.
-Content is edited by volunteers and is focused on campus issues and national news that affects students.
+The newspaper is published every month and is made in its entirety by a group of student volunteers.
+Content is edited by volunteers and is focused on campus issues and news that affects students.
 Funded by Kent Union, the newspaper is subject to moderation before publication.

 Kent Television

 Kent Television (KTV), founded in 2012, is the volunteer-run television studio at the university.